Do You Really Need a Business Plan?

 "A plan that is not written down, is not a plan ...
 It's a dream."

-If you are thinking of applying to become a licensed producer under the Marijuana for Medical Purposes Regulations (MMPR) for a license to produce marihuana (Health Canada's spelling of marijuana), you need a business plan.
+If you are thinking of applying to become a licensed producer under the Access to Cannabis for Medical Purposes Regulations (ACMPR formerly MMPR) for a license to produce cannabis or marihuana (Health Canada's spelling of marijuana), you need a business plan.
 Your business plan is an essential part of your production licence application.

 There's a lot that you need to cover in your license application.